spindledev/emosconfiguratorv2/README.md

    `dhcpcd` (both enabled by default on Raspberry Pi OS Bookworm), configures `systemd-networkd` so that `wlan0` uses the static address `192.168.10.1`, and sets up `hostapd` and `dnsmasq` so that the hotspot works right after reboot.
-It also builds the [OCC](https://github.com/Codemonkey1973/OCC) utility and installs it to `/usr/bin/occ`.
+It then rebuilds the [OCC](https://github.com/Codemonkey1973/OCC) utility using `make clean && make CC=aarch64-linux-gnu-gcc` and installs the resulting binary to `/usr/bin/occ`.
 The system is marked for business mode on the next reboot.

 2. **Business mode** – after the reboot, connect to Wi‑Fi network `Spindle_EMOS_Config` and open [http://192.168.10.1:8000](http://192.168.10.1:8000).
 The ethernet interface is now used only to configure EMOS cameras and for ARP scans.